Search results for

 If none of the troubleshooting methods work for you, your device needs a good look at its internals.
 The question is — is it worth bringing in a Chromebook for servicing?

-It comes down to the price of the Chromebook and the price of the repairs.
+It comes down to the price of the Chromebook and the price of the repair.
 If you have warranty coverage on your device and the damage hasn’t occurred due to improper use, then you should get it fixed for free.
+This will likely take some time, and you will likely have to ship it to the repair center, but it will be free!
 However, if the device is no longer covered by warranty, you’ll have to shell out the repair costs.
-Luckily, just like replacing a smartphone battery, you can get a new one installed for much less than the cost of a brand-new device.
+Luckily, just like when replacing a smartphone battery, you can get a new one installed for much less than the cost of a brand-new device.

 If you’re experienced with electronics repairs or know someone who is, you may also want to check for spares on sites like iFixit to get the job done.
 As a rule of thumb, if the repair costs accumulate to over half the total price of the Chromebook, you should consider getting a new one instead.
 This works out to $150 on average for a typical Chromebook, but this rule may not apply to more premium models.